-Tick & Lyme Testing and Treatment in West Haven, CT
+Tick Removal & Lyme Disease Testing in West Haven, CT

 It’s correct that Lyme disease is a tick-borne illness highly known for being transferred to people in the U.S. At Docs Urgent Care in West Haven, CT we offer individuals affordable testing and treatment procedures.
 Our board-certified physicians are highly knowledgeable and familiar with Lyme disease and its symptoms.
 We’re at your service seven days a week.
 We accept walk-ins throughout standard operating hours in our West Haven, CT office.